-Behavior can be disturbed.
-This can range from behaviors that are mildly socially inappropriate to very disruptive and even threatening behaviors that may be responses to hallucinations or part of a delusion.
+Behaviour can be disturbed.
+This can range from behaviours that are mildly socially inappropriate to very disruptive and even threatening behaviours that may be responses to hallucinations or part of a delusion.
 Self-grooming and self-care may be also compromised.

-A young person with schizophrenia will also demonstrate a variety of cognitive problems ranging from difficulties with concentration to "higher order" difficulties such as with abstract reasoning and problem solving.
-Most people with schizophrenia will also exhibit what are called "negative symptoms" which include: flattening of mood; decreased speech; lack of will.
+A young person with Schizophrenia will also demonstrate a variety of cognitive problems ranging from difficulties with concentration to "higher order" difficulties such as with abstract reasoning and problem-solving.
+Most people with Schizophrenia will also exhibit what are called "negative symptoms" which include: flattening of mood, decreased speech, and lack of will.

-A person with schizophrenia may exhibit delusions, hallucinations and disordered thinking (also called "positive symptoms") as well as negative symptoms at different times during the illness.
+A person with Schizophrenia may exhibit delusions, hallucinations and disordered thinking (also called "positive symptoms") as well as negative symptoms at different times during the illness.